Skip to main content

 Here’s everything you need to know about lawn care this fall

-Helpful tips for caring for your lawn this fall
+Helpful tips for caring for your lawn in autumn

 The details make all the difference when it comes to lawn care.
 Some homeowners are content to mow the lawn when it grows too high, and perhaps water it during dry weather.
 This is enough to keep your lawn alive, but not enough to make it thrive.
-Fertilization, strategic mowing, and planting native grasses or ground covers can make a big difference in your lawn's appearance, but so can changing your care to fit the seasons.
-Just like any other plant, what your grass needs to thrive will change along with the seasons.
+Fertilization, strategic mowing, and planting native grasses or ground covers can make a big difference in your lawn's appearance and health.
+Just like any other plant, grass has different needs in different seasons, so your care routine should change to fit each season.

 Difficulty